 Revit Linking and Importing SHX Fonts

 Revit does not like SHX fonts, plain and simple.
-Revit dislikes these fonts so much that when DWG files are linked or imported, it converts SHX fonts into TrueType fonts (Windows native fonts).
+Revit dislikes these fonts so much that when DWG files are linked or imported it converts these SHX fonts into TrueType fonts (windows native fonts).
 An example of a TrueType font would be Arial, or any other font available in Microsoft Word.

-This file has only a hand full of SHX fonts, see image.
+Out of the box this file has only a hand full of SHX fonts, see image below.
 It does not even include all the out of the box AutoCAD SHX fonts.
-If the SHX font is not in this file, Revit gets confused and tries to find the best substitute.
+If the SHX font is not in this file Revit gets a little confused and tries to find the best substitute.

-When Revit links or imports text from a DWG, it converts the font from the SHX font into a TrueType.
+So, when Revit links or imports text from a DWG it converts the font from the SHX font into a TrueType.
 This conversion can cause the text to change size.
-If the text was single line text in AutoCAD, it will continue to keep the text in the same line.
-However, if the text was multiline text, it will automatically wrap, causing the issue you see in the above image.
+If the text was single line text in AutoCAD it will continue to keep the text in the same line.
+However, if the text was multiline text when the text reaches the end of the text block it will automatically wrap, causing this issue you see in the above image.

-To solve this problem on importing text, just change the text style to one of Revit’s standard text styles and stretch the box as needed.
+To solve this problem on imported text, just change the text style to one of Revits standard text styles and stretch the box as needed.

-Linked text is a little more complicated.
-The first thing you need to do is add the SHX font to the list in the shxfontmap.txt file and map it to a TrueType font.
-In the example above, romanc was used in AutoCAD, but we will have Revit convert this to Arial.
+Linked text it’s a little more complicated.
+First thing to do is add the SHX font to the list in the shxfontmap.txt file and map it to a TrueType font.
+In the example above romanc was used in AutoCAD and we will now have Revit convert this to Arial.
 To do this, locate the shxfontmap.txt file in the directory noted above.
 This file uses the following format:

 “[SHX fontname].shx[TrueType Font Name]”

-When the DWG file is reloaded, Revit will convert romanc to Arial, see image below.
-As a note, Revit will not regenerate the text until the managed links dialog window is closed.
-This solved the overlapping text issue because changing the font to Arial caused the characters to wrap to a new line.
+When the DWG file is reloaded, Revit will to convert romanc to Arial, see image below.
+As a note, Revit will not regenerate the text until Managed links dialog window is closed.
+This solved the overlapping text because changing the font to Arial did cause the characters to wrap to a new line.
 However, this is not always the case.

-If this does not cause the text to wrap to another line, open AutoCAD and explode the multi-line text.
+If this does not solve the text wrapping into another line, open AutoCAD and explode the multi-line text.
 This will create separate single line text for each line of multi-line text.
-As mentioned above, single line text will not wrap.
-However, it will get wider.
-The widening may cause other issues so beware of this side-effect.
+As mentioned above, single line text will not wrap, however, it will get wider.
+This widening may cause other issues so beware of this side-effect.